visible/visible/docs/plugin.md

 Rule is a class that has following methods / properties.

 - `static meta` - Metadata of the rule
-- `audit(context: Context): Promise<Report>` - Method to invoke aduit
+- `audit(context: Context): Promise<Report>` - Method to invoke audit

 ## `Report`

-`Report` is an object to tell main process about a result of the rule, containing an information such as whether the website satisfitied the rule or not.
+`Report` is an object to tell main process about a result of the rule, containing an information such as whether the website satisfied the rule or not.
 More concrete, following properties should be provided.

 | Property  | Type                | Description                                 |
 | :-------- | :------------------ | :------------------------------------------ |